nuprl/website/blog/_src/posts/2017-08-24-closure-conversion-coyoneda.md

     Title: Closure Conversion as CoYoneda
     Date: 2017-08-24T00:00:00
-    Tags: yoneda, coyoneda, category theory, compilers, closure conversion, math, by Max New
+    Tags: Yoneda, coYoneda, category theory, compilers, closure conversion, math, by Max New

-The continuation-passing style transform and closure conversion are two techniques widely employed by compilers for functional languages, and have been studied extensively in compiler correctness literature.
+The continuation-passing style transform (cps) and closure conversion (cc) are two techniques widely employed by compilers for functional languages, and have been studied extensively in compiler correctness literature.
 Interestingly, *typed* versions of each can be proven to be equivalence preserving using polymorphic types and parametric reasoning, as shown by my advisor Amal Ahmed and Matthias Blume ([cps][polycps],[cc][polycc]).